Phoneixtree/deb-robustness-study/README.md

 # PLEASE PAY ATTENTION

-Some of afl-fuzz process will generate lots of trash files or dirs in the fuzz dir.
+Some of afl-fuzz process(mkdir&tar) will generate lots of trash files or dirs in the fuzz dir.

 ## Seven small programs from SIR benchmark